 GDP Annual Growth Rate in Philippines averaged 3.53 percent from 1982 until 2020, reaching an all time high of 12.40 percent in the fourth quarter of 1988 and a record low of -16.90 percent in the second quarter of 2020.
 This page provides - Philippines GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Philippines GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on April of 2021.

-GDP Annual Growth Rate in Philippines is expected to be -5.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Philippines to stand at 9.30 in 12 months time.
-In the long-term, the Philippines GDP Annual Growth Rate is projected to trend around 7.50 percent in 2021 and 9.00 percent in 2022, according to our econometric models.
+GDP Annual Growth Rate in Philippines is expected to be -3.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in Philippines to stand at 7.50 in 12 months time.
+In the long-term, the Philippines GDP Annual Growth Rate is projected to trend around 9.00 percent in 2022, according to our econometric models.